Adobe Lightroom Guide

 Create Your Own Presets and Apply Them During Import

 Speaking of presets, if you already have an established workflow, you can turn those edits into a preset of your own.
-All you have to do is edit a photo and then click the + icon in the Presets panel.
+You must edit a photo and click the + icon in the Presets panel.
 On the window that shows up, check all the settings you want to include, name the preset, and hit the OK button.
 You can then right-click that preset and select Apply on Import.

 Use CAPS LOCK to Auto-Advance Photos After Adding Metadata

-Using keyboard shortcuts, you can quickly add metadata to your photos in the Library module.
-P and X keys will allow you to flag photos as Pick or Reject and using numbers allows you to add stars and flags for better organization.
-Paired with CAPS LOCK key, Lightroom will automatically advance to the next photo after you’ve flagged the current photo and added the desired metadata.
+You can quickly add metadata to your photos in the Library module using keyboard shortcuts.
+P and X keys will allow you to flag photos as Pick or Reject, and using numbers enables you to add stars and flags for better organization.
+Paired with the CAPS LOCK key, Lightroom will automatically advance to the next photo after you’ve flagged the current picture and added the desired metadata.

-By default, Lightroom comes with several modules enabled at the top-right of the screen.
-The modules include Library, Develop, Book, Slideshow, Map, and others but chances are you won’t need all of them all the time.
-Simply right-click on any of the module names and uncheck the ones you don’t want to see.
+By default, Lightroom has several modules enabled at the top-right of the screen.
+The modules include Library, Develop, Book, Slideshow, Map, and others, but chances are you won’t need them all the time.
+Right-click on any module names and uncheck the ones you don’t want to see.
 This will help you switch between the modules quickly without wasting time.

 Quickly Reset the Sliders

-If you find yourself not liking the result after you’ve worked with various sliders, you don’t have to manually move them back to zero.
-Double-click the slider name and it will reset to the default value.
-You can also hold down the ALT key to change the name of the slider into a reset link.
+If you do not like the result after working with various sliders, you don’t have to move them back to zero manually.
+Double-click the slider name, and it will reset to the default value.
+You can also hold down the ALT key to change the slider’s name into a reset link.

 Apply Settings From One Photo to Others in Your Catalog

 Once you’ve finished editing an image, you can apply those changes and settings even if you haven’t created a preset yet.
-Select your edited image and then highlight all the other images in your catalogue.
+Select your edited photo and highlight all the other pictures in your catalog.
 Click the Sync button.
-A window will open up where you can select specific settings that you want to be applied to the rest of the images.
-Click Synchronize and the changes will be instantly applied.
+A window will open where you can select specific settings that you want to apply to the rest of the images.
+Click Synchronize, and the changes will be instantly applied.

 Use Lights Out Mode to Focus

-If you want to focus on an image and make sure you’re not going too far with your edits, hit the L key on your keyboard.
-The rest of the screen will dim out, bringing your image into focus so you can see what you’re doing.
-You can even completely black out Lightroom’s screen by clicking the L key again and reset it back to normal by clicking it a third time.
+If you want to focus on an image and ensure you’re not going too far with your edits, hit the L key on your keyboard.
+The rest of the screen will dim, bringing your image into focus so you can see what you’re doing.
+You can completely black out Lightroom’s screen by clicking the L key again and reset it back to normal by clicking it a third time.

 Make Use of Smart Collections

-We’ve already mentioned that Lightroom offers a great way to organize your photos.
-You’ll see folders organized by months and years in your Collections panel, however, you can create smart collections based on your preferences.
+We’ve already mentioned that Lightroom is a great way to organize photos.
+You’ll see folders organized by months and years in your Collections panel.
+However, you can create innovative collections based on your preferences.

-To begin, make sure you are in the Library module and click the + key in the Collections panel.
+First, ensure you are in the Library module and click the + key in the Collections panel.
 Choose to Create a Smart Collection.
-A dialogue box will appear where you can set your own rules based on rating, flags, image size, the date is taken, and more.
+A dialogue box will appear where you can set your rules based on rating, flags, image size, the date is taken, and more.

 When you have defined all the rules, click Create.
-You can use this to organize photos by the client as well as my projects and, of course, your own personal and professional photos.
+You can use this to organize client photos, my projects, and your personal and professional photos.

 Continue Editing in Photoshop

-You can import the photo as a smart object, as layers, and more.
-Once you’ve selected how you want to import the photo, Lightroom will ask you if you want to edit the photo with or without changes made in Lightroom.
+You can import the photo as a bright object, as layers, and more.
+Once you’ve selected how you want to import the image, Lightroom will ask you if you will edit the photo with or without changes made in Lightroom.

 After you have selected the desired options, the current photo will open up in Photoshop.
 Make the necessary adjustments save the changes, and they will be reflected in Lightroom.

-Aside from using Smart Previews, there are a few other tweaks you can try if you find Lightroom becoming a bit sluggish.
+Aside from using Smart Previews, you can try a few other tweaks if you find Lightroom becoming a bit sluggish.
 Go to Preferences > Performance and do the following:

 - Uncheck Use graphics processor